 The Company's Chief Executive Officer ("CEO") has been identified as the Chief Operating Decision Maker ("CODM") as defined by guidance regarding segment disclosures (see Note 16 for further discussion).
 In fiscal year 2015, the Company completed the reassessment of its operations in light of its restructuring efforts (see Note 17 for further discussion) and recent strategic business decisions.
 Based on this reassessment, the Company has identified five operating segments in total.
 Four of the five operating segments aggregate into one reportable segment, the Semiconductor Products Group.
-The remaining operating segment, the Systems Innovation Group (shown as "All others"), could not be aggregated with the other operating segments and did not meet the criteria for a separate reportable segment as defined by the guidance regarding segment disclosure.
+The remaining operating segment, the Systems Innovation Group (shown as "All others"), could not be aggregated with the other operating segment disclosure.
 As a result, the financial activity associated with the Systems Innovation Group is reported separately from the Company's Semiconductor Products Group.
 This separate reporting is included in the "All others" category.
-Prior to fiscal year 2015, the Company included "All others" as part of the Company's one reportable segment.
-The historical activity of the reportable segment and "All others" has been recast for consistent presentation for all periods presented.
+Prior to fiscal year 2015, the Company included "All others" has been recast for consistent presentation for all periods presented.